 While useful, we found it quite buggy.
 If you have access to Google Maps on your phone, you may find it easier to navigate.

 Driving in Iceland is very easy.
-They drive on the right side of the road (just like in the States) and use lots of Roundabouts (like the UK).
+They drive on the right side of the road (just like in the States) and use lots of Roundabouts (like in the UK).

-Roadways are clearly marked and speed is tightly enforced by a radar system.
+Roadways are marked and speed is tightly enforced by a radar system.
 Whatever you do, don’t speed!

 Public Transportation in Reykjavik